 And chochos are outstandingly nutritious.
-A one-cup (166 grams) serving has about 200 calories, 26 grams of protein, about 5 grams of healthy fat, and only 16 grams of carbohydrate, 5 of them from fiber.
-About 40% of its calories come from protein, 40% from carbohydrate (including fiber), and just 20% from unsaturated fats, including omega-3 and omega-6 fats.
-Chocho beans are also a good source of calcium (8% of the Dietary Reference Intake (DRI)), iron (11%), and vitamin C (3 percent.
+A one-cup serving (166 grams) has about 200 calories, 26 grams of protein, about 5 grams of polyunsaturated fat, and only 16 grams of carbohydrate, 5 of them from fiber.
+About 40 percent of its calories come from protein, 40 percent from carbohydrate (including fiber), and just 20 percent from unsaturated fats, including omega-3 and omega-6 fats.
+Chocho beans are also a good source of calcium (8 percent of the Dietary Reference Intake (DRI)), iron (11 percent), and vitamin C (3 percent.

 According to scientists writing in the Journal of Food Composition and Analysis, the ancient pre-Colombians living in the Andes were “perfectly adapted to their ecology.”
-However, the Spanish invaders forced natives to replace cultivation of superior quinoa and lupins with “Old World” barley and wheat.
+However, the Spanish invaders forced natives to replace the cultivation of superior quinoa and lupins with “Old World” barley and wheat.

 It may be that the Spaniards had no idea that the beans were so nutritious.
 Or they probably didn’t pay attention to the need for careful preparation.

-Absolutely, these beans must be prepared with care because they are quite high in bitter alkaloids, especially spartein.
+Absolutely, these beans must be prepared with care because they are quite high in bitter alkaloids, especially sparteine.
 Failure to properly remove alkaloids from lupin beans can lead to lupini toxicity, manifesting as nausea, weakness, and visual disturbances.
 The alkaloids are water-soluble, so seeds are commonly repeatedly soaked and rinsed for days before cooking.

 In the 1989 book called Lost Crops of the Incas: Little-Known Plants of the Andes with Promise for Worldwide Cultivation it’s noted that “tarwi” (Quechua for lupine) is especially important for highlanders of the high Andes.
 Since their diets are low in protein and calories the high-quality protein and high oil content of tarwi provide a double nutritional benefit.

-Recent research links L. mutabilis to improvement in type 2 diabetes.
+More studies link L. mutabilis to improvement in type 2 diabetes.
 In a previous article about type 2 diabetes, I described the condition as one of insulin resistance or insulin insufficiency.
 Scientists have shown that our Andean L. mutabilis promotes the release of insulin from the pancreas.